How to Develop your Athlete’s Reactive Strength Index (RSI)

 - A range of both extensive and intensive plyometric training; and,

-An example training progression can be seen below:
+An training progression example can be seen below:

-RSI is an important element of the testing procedure, and an athlete’s RSI score is something that coaches in all sports should test, monitor and develop as it is directly related to their performance in reactive/explosive tasks.
+RSI is an important element of the testing procedure, and an athlete’s RSI score is something that coaches in all sports should test, monitor, and develop as it is directly related to their performance in reactive/explosive tasks.
 An athlete without the ability to react efficiently is an athlete with a higher risk of injury.

 As mentioned above, the production of force is not the only element at play in explosive movements.
-The absorption, control, and stabilization of this force is as important, if not more important, in the development of explosive strength.
+The absorption, control, and stabilization of this force are as important, if not more important, in the development of explosive strength.
 If the athlete can produce maximal explosive force, but cannot control & absorb it, the risk of injury increases exponentially.

 While more research is required to provide different sports & positions normative data, the current research gives a good standing point.
 While there may not be peer-reviewed data for your particular sport, you can still work with the data from your own team and ensure that your athletes are following your own averages and/or position-specific norms.